viktornilsson/baffi/README.md

 # Features

 Helps you parse simple HTML templates with data binding and parse them to JSON objects.

-Then you can edit the objects through a JSON editor and after that save them as you please, for example in different languages.
+For example you can edit the JSON in a simple JSON-editor and then save it in multiple languages.

-When you have both the HTML template and the JSON object you can parse them togheter and get the translated HTML.
+When you have both the HTML template and the JSON object you can parse them together and get the translated HTML.

 # Usage